satharasidinesh/TextClassification/README.md

 # TextClassification
-classifying comments into positives or negative using keras
+classifs comments into positives or negative using keras